shlokgalav/Cricket-ball-physics/README.md

 # Cricket-ball-physics
-Investigating the factors behind the motion of a Cricket as it is bowled.
-Takes a look at both pace bowling and spin bowling, taking into account factors such as air resistance, launch speed, launch angle, and surface interaction.
+This project analyzes the physics of cricket ball motion during bowling.
+It examines how factors such as release speed, launch angle, air resistance, spin, and surface interaction affect the ball’s trajectory.
+The project focuses on two major bowling styles: pace bowling, where swing is influenced by aerodynamic forces, and spin bowling, where turn depends on spin rate, friction, and pitch conditions.